A skillet of frittata on a wooden cutting board. There is a carton of eggs and a plate of lettuce.

 • If you are adding ingredients with a high moisture content, make sure to cook them down, or remove some of the moisture, before adding the eggs.
 Examples of this would be for things like tomatoes, and zucchini (courgette).
 If you are using frozen spinach, make sure to defrost and squeeze out as much moisture as possible.

 • The vessel you are cooking your frittata in.
 You may not realize, what you cook your frittata in may alter how it cooks.
-I use a cast iron skillet, to first fry on the stove top and then place in the oven.
+I used a cast iron skillet, to first fry on the stove top and then place in the oven.
 The cast iron skillet will hold heat a lot longer.
 If you are using this, you should remove the frittata before it is fully cooked.
 This way, the heat from the pan will continue to cook your eggs, after they have been removed from the oven.
 A glass casserole dish, will also work and cook your frittata well.
-It would be my second choice.
-A ceramic dish, I find, tends to take longer to heat up and you may find it takes a little longer to fully cook your eggs.
-Because of this, you may need to cover the top of your dish near the end to make sure it doesn’t overcook, on the top, and dry out.
+It heats up quickly and hold the high temperature.
+A ceramic dish takes longer to heat up and will takes longer to fully cook the eggs.
+Because of this, you may need to cover the top of your dish near the end to make sure it doesn’t overcook and dry out.

 • Make sure to cool your frittata, slightly, before cutting and serving it.
 This will ensure that it is fully set.